-- Download the load-balancing proxy software.
-It should only need to be installed and configured on a single host.
+- Select and download a load-balancing proxy software or other load-balancing hardware appliance.
+It should only need to be installed and configured on a single host, typically on an edge node.
 Pick a host other than the DataNodes where impalad is running, because the intention is to protect against the possibility of one or more of these DataNodes becoming unavailable.

 - Configure the load balancer (typically by editing a configuration file).
 In particular: